MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 ### Threat protection and cloud security posture management

-Microsoft Defender for Cloud provides an unified security-management platform segmented as a cloud security posture management (CSPM) and cloud workload protection platform (CWPP).
+Azure Security Center provides a unified security-management platform segmented as a cloud security posture management (CSPM) and cloud workload protection platform (CWPP).
 To increase security on your hybrid landing zone it is important to protect the data and assets hosted in Azure and elsewhere, Azure Defender for servers extends these capabilities to Azure Arc-enabled servers and together with Microsoft Defender for Endpoint provide a comprehensive EDR.
-To heighten security on your hybrid landing zone consider:
+To heighten security on your hybrid landing zone consider the following:

 - Use Azure Arc-enabled servers to onboard hybrid resources in Azure Defender.
 - Implement an Azure Policy to make sure all resources are compliant and its security data is collected into the Log Analytics workspaces.